Greco-Bactrian Kingdom: Military forces

-Culture and contacts
+Culture and legacy

 Greek culture in Bactria

 Greeks first began settling the region long before Alexander conquered it.
 The Persian Empire had a policy of exiling rebelling Greek communities to that region long before it fell to Greek conquest.
 Therefore, it had a considerable Greek community that was expanded upon after Macedonian conquest.

 The Greco-Bactrians were known for their high level of Hellenistic sophistication, and kept regular contact with both the Mediterranean and neighbouring India.
 They were on friendly terms with India and exchanged ambassadors.

 Their cities, such as Ai-Khanoum in northeastern Afghanistan (probably Alexandria on the Oxus), and Bactra (modern Balkh) where Hellenistic remains have been found, demonstrate a sophisticated Hellenistic urban culture.
 This site gives a snapshot of Greco-Bactrian culture around 145 BC, as the city was burnt to the ground around that date during nomadic invasions and never re-settled.
 Ai-Khanoum "has all the hallmarks of a Hellenistic city, with a Greek theater, gymnasium and some Greek houses with colonnaded courtyards" (Boardman).
 Remains of Classical Corinthian columns were found in excavations of the site, as well as various sculptural fragments.
 In particular a huge foot fragment in excellent Hellenistic style was recovered, which is estimated to have belonged to a 5–6 meter tall statue.

-One of the inscriptions in Greek found at Ai-Khanoum, the Herôon of Kineas, has been dated to 300–250 BC, and describes Delphic precepts:
+One of the inscriptions in Greek found at Ai-Khanoum, the Herôon of Kineas, has been dated to 300–250 BC, and describes Delphic maxims: